GabeScott/standard-works-vault/General Conference/2010 April - Continue in Patience.md

 As parents, we know how unwise it would be to indulge our children’s every desire.
 But children are not the only ones who spoil when showered with immediate gratification.
 Our Heavenly Father knows what good parents come to understand over time: if children are ever going to mature and reach their potential, they must learn to wait.

+## Patience Isn’t Merely Waiting

 When I was 10 years old, my family became refugees in a new land.
 I had always been a good student in school—that is, until we arrived in West Germany.
-There, my educational experience was a significantly different one.
+There my educational experience was a significantly different one.
 The geography we studied in my school was new to me.
 The history we studied was also very different.
 Before, I had been learning Russian as a second language; now, it was English.
 This was hard for me.
 Indeed, there were moments when I truly believed my tongue simply was not made to speak English.

 Because so much of the curriculum was new and strange to me, I fell behind.
 For the first time in my life, I began to wonder if I was simply not smart enough for school.